mdaehn/markusdaehn.com/source/_drafts/Auto-Deploy-Hexo-Blog-to-Google-Cloud-Storage-Using-GitHub-Actions.md

 You will need a [GitHub](https://github.com/) account if you don't already have one and a SSH key added to it.
 See this [article](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for more details.

 ## Setting up Static Site on Google Cloud Storage

 First, lets set up Google Cloud Storage to host your static site.
-Use the [Hosting a static website using HTTP](https://cloud.google.com/storage/docs/hosting-static-website-http) guide if you want to setup a site with HTTP.
-If you want to set it up with HTTPS, see [Host a static website](https://cloud.google.com/storage/docs/hosting-static-website).
+We are going to setup our site without HTTPS, using instructions provided by the guide, [Hosting a static website using HTTP](https://cloud.google.com/storage/docs/hosting-static-website-http); however, if you want to set it up with HTTPS, see [Host a static website](https://cloud.google.com/storage/docs/hosting-static-website).

-I am going to summarize the [Hosting a static website using HTTP](https://cloud.google.com/storage/docs/hosting-static-website-http) guide.
-You can later change it to HTTPS, but I want to keep it simple.
+Below is the condensed version of [Hosting a static website using HTTP](https://cloud.google.com/storage/docs/hosting-static-website-http) guide with instruction specific to our needs.
+See the article mentioned for more details.

 1. Select or Create Google Cloud Project.
 [Go to Project Selector](https://console.cloud.google.com/projectselector2/home/dashboard?_ga=2.110679239.399703744.1696799026-977856356.1696799026)